ShinHank/Lab-Act-3-4/README.md

 * *Inheritance*: Sharing combat behavior and stats between character types.
 * *Abstraction*: Defining a blueprint for characters using abstract methods.
 * *Polymorphism*: Allowing each character class to implement its own unique actions and effects.
-* *Encapsulation*: Managing internal state such as health and mana within the class.

 ---